 They had valid information.
 Rather than take offense, I thanked them for reading the article and then adding to the theme.
 I did not spend time berating myself for leaving this information out, nor did I justify why I left out further details in my response.

 It is easy to mistake this kind of addition to our articles as criticism that we are imperfect or that our information was flawed, but it’s about how we process comments – the pessimist or the optimist – half empty vs. half full.

 I also got a comment that people did not want criticism; they only wanted compliments.
 I responded that I was not everybody, that I valued both compliments and criticism, and that I would appreciate helpful suggestions on how to improve my articles.

-Granted, not everyone is open to this type of critique; however, we cannot expect to improve if we do not allow our work to withstand the scrutiny of others.
+Granted, not everyone is open to this type of critique; however, we cannot expect to improve if we do not allow our work to withstand others’ scrutiny.

 - Will everyone like what I write?
 No.